EnviroDIY/LearnEnviroDIY/_episodes/01-ArduinoBasics.md

 teaching: 0
 exercises: 120
 questions:
+- "What are the parts of an Arduino board?"
-- "How do I connect to an Arduino board?
-How do I modify an Arduino sketch?
-How do I connect sensors?"
+- "How do I create, upload and modify an Arduino code sketch?"
 objectives:
 - "Learn basic Arduino skills, including uploading, running, and modifying sketches."
 keypoints: